 YOUR INTERESTS FIRST

-- Injured by a pool?
+- Injured in a pool accident?

 - Suffered bodily harm while in a pool?